Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/00_data/README.md

 all.28S.fasta  FASTA   DNA      1,181  3,013,144    1,500  2,551.3    4,449
 ```

-## Clustering sequences
+## Cluster sequences

-To further reduce redundancy, the concatenated 18S sequences were clustered with vsearch.
+To further reduce redundancy, cluster the concatenated 18S sequences with vsearch.

 We chose a treshold of 100% to be conservative.

 ```
 conda install -c bioconda vsearch